 Take note: being young and fit is NOT protective!
 You may feel invincible, but in fact you are at higher risk of AMS.

-Dr. Dennis Lipton, board-certified internal medicine physician at Vail Valley Medical Center explains that AMS is more than just mild breathlessness and fatigue, which almost everyone experiences.
+Dr. Dennis Lipton, board-certified internal medicine physician at Colorado Mountain Medical explains that AMS is more than just mild breathlessness and fatigue, which almost everyone experiences.
 Symptoms of AMS include severe fatigue, nausea, headache, weakness, and a general feeling of being unwell, often likened to a hangover.
 Although it generally resolves on its own in 2-3 days, prevention is still the best strategy.
 Altered mental status, chest pain, and severe shortness of breath are NOT typical symptoms of AMS, and should receive immediate medical attention.

 Those who live at lower elevations may experience a period of physical adjustment to the higher elevation.
 Recreational activities such as hunting, fishing, skiing, rafting and hiking increase the oxygen demand on your body.
 This demand is intensified at a higher elevation.

 By knowing a few facts about how your body responds to higher altitude, you can more fully enjoy your new surroundings.
 Diane Schmidt, Vail Valley Medical Center's employee health nurse offers tips for those visiting Vail.

 Effects of high altitude

 High altitude can be anything above 5,280 feet.
 Effects vary among individuals and more commonly occur at elevations greater than 8,000 feet.
 At this elevation, oxygen is 40-45% less dense than at sea level and has 50-80% less humidity.